AusDTO/dta-website/_posts/2016-11-22-how-the-bom-put-users-needs-first.md

 category: blog
 tag: ''
 hero-image: bom-app-content
-thumbnail: bom-app-thumb
+thumbnail: /images/blog-thumbnails/bom-app-thumb.png
 ---

+![Screenshots of the Bureau of Meteorology Weather app]({{site.url}}{{page.hero-image | asset_path }})

 **This is a guest post by Jenny Hunter, Head of Digital, Bureau of Meteorology.**

-![Screenshots of the Bureau of Meteorology Weather app]({{site.url}}{{page.hero-image | asset_path }})

 Can we have a weather app?
 This was a consistent cry from the community.
 Yet with many other weather apps already available, how would one from BOM be received?
 Should it be different?
 Sophisticated or simple?
 What did our users really want?